melling/kaggle/Shopee/README.md

 - image - the image id/md5sum
 - image_phash - a perceptual hash of the image
 - title - the product description for the posting
 - label_group - ID code postings that map to the same product.
-Traing set only.
+Training set only.

 ## Observations